Numigi/odoo-sale-addons/sale_timesheet_service_generation_override/README.rst

 -----------

-Override Odoo sources method which generated projects and tasks using product service tracking from sales confirmation, to give possibility to add new services trackings
+Override Odoo sources method which generated projects and tasks using product service tracking from sales confirmation, to give possibility to add new services trackings.
+Code optimization.

 Contributors